 Finally, the overall secret to a more enjoyable holiday event is just to let go.

-And while you're at it, let go of any judgement you are worried about if things aren't "perfect".
+- And while you're at it, let go of any judgment you are worried about if things aren't "perfect".

 May your every holiday be "picture perfect" and beyond.